Kaholo/Kaholo-plugin-github/README.md

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.

+## Method: Get Repository
+Get information on the specified repository.

+### Parameters
+1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.
+2. Owner (Autocomplete) **Optional** - The owner of the repository.
+Default value is the authenticated user.
+3. Repository (Autocomplete) **Required** - The repository to return information about.

+## Method: Get Pull Request
+Get information on the specified pull request.

+### Parameters
+1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.
+2. Owner (Autocomplete) **Optional** - The owner of the repository.
+Default value is the authenticated user.
+3. Repository (Autocomplete) **Required For Pull Request Dropdown** - The repository of the pull request.
+Needed in case choosing the pull request from the dropdown menu in the UI.
+Not required in case of providing the Pull request by URL.
+4. Pull Request (Autocomplete) **Required** - The pull request to return information about.
+Can also be provided by the URL of the pull request or it's related issue.

+## Method: Post Comment On Pull Request
+Post a comment on the specified pull request.

+### Parameters
+1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with and return the info on.
+2. Owner (Autocomplete) **Optional** - The owner of the repository.
+Default value is the authenticated user.
+3. Repository (Autocomplete) **Required For Pull Request Dropdown** - The repository of the pull request.
+Needed in case choosing the pull request from the dropdown menu in the UI.
+Not required in case of providing the Pull request by URL.
+4. Pull Request (Autocomplete) **Required** - The pull request to post the comment on.
+Can also be provided by the URL of the pull request or it's related issue, or with the 'comments_url' field of the pull request.
+5. Comment (Text) **Required** - The content of the comment to post on the pull request.